 5. The School for Scandal

 Richard Brinsley Sheridan created The School for Scandal in 1777.
 It pokes fun at the upper classes by using stereotypes of the rich.
-There are several main characters, and many different events that occur.
+There are several main characters and many different events that occur.
 As long as you can keep up with everything that happens, you should enjoy this play.
+It’s a funny or amusing play that still feels relevant today with our current obsession with celebrity gossip.

 Sheridan's satirical masterpiece dexterously intertwines wit with the follies of deception and intrigue.
 With characters such as the gossip-mongering Lady Sneerwell and the conniving Sir Joseph Surface, The School for Scandal delivers a comedic yet incisive glance at the duplicity of high society.
 The dialogue sparkles with the sharpness of a rapier, and the plot twists as if in a dance of masks at a ball, delicately embroidered with Sheridan's perceptive humor.
 If you revel in classic literature that knows how to draw forth a chuckle, you simply can't miss the mirthful machinations of this iconic play.